Fi vs Tractive GPS Dog Collar: Which Is Better for Tracking in 2026?

 Neither is perfect, and the better choice depends on how your dog lives day to day.

 If your weekends involve hiking trails and wide open spaces, Fi’s battery life may give you more peace of mind.
-If you travel often or need rapid location pings, Tractive can feel like a smarter companion.

 In the end, the best GPS collar is the one you actually keep charged, attached, and checked regularly.